ds-reed/Kingdom/docs/main_parse_through_render_flow.md

-# Main → Parse → Interpret → Execute → Render
+# Main -> Parse -> Interpret -> Execute -> Render
-_Architectural Overview of the Command Processing Pipeline_
+_Current Architectural Overview of the Command Processing Pipeline_

-This document defines the high‑level flow of player input through the engine.
-It establishes the responsibilities and boundaries of each layer: **Main**, **Parser**, **Interpreter**, **Executor**, and **Renderer**.
-The goal is a clean, rediscoverable architecture where each layer has a single, well‑defined purpose and no layer leaks responsibilities into another.
+This document reflects the current implementation of the command pipeline.

+It describes responsibilities and boundaries of Main, Parser, Interpreter, Executor, and Renderer as they exist today.

 ---